clewisit/WQ7Tpanadapter/README.md

 # WQ7Tpanadapter
 A very enhanced panadapter program for the Raspberrypi based on the original FreqShow

+This version has been modified to fix indentation issues preventing it from working with newer versions of python and the ability to demodulate/decode and output analog/digital audio (based on drewby08/FreqShow with additional improvements)

 INSTALLATION of DEPENDENCIES
 !VERY IMPORTANT!